-- (9) Represents the second partial vesting of 1,251 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Mr. Helm pursuant to TRSUs awarded on July 8, 2019, one-third of which vested and were delivered on the first and second anniversaries of the date of grant and one-third of which are deliverable to Mr. Helm on the third anniversary of the date of grant, provided Mr. Helm is employed by the Company on the vesting date, subject to the terms and conditions of the 2011 Equity Plan. - (10) Represents the second partial vesting of 7,213 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Mr. Helm pursuant to TRSUs awarded on December 2, 2019, one-third of which vested and were delivered on the first and second anniversaries of the date of grant and one-third of which are deliverable to Mr. Helm on each the third anniversary of the date of grant, provided Mr. Helm is employed by the Company on the vesting date, subject to the terms and conditions of the 2011 Equity Plan. - (11) Represents the first partial vesting of 18,012 shares of Common Stock granted to Mr. Helm pursuant to TRSUs awarded on May 29, 2020, one-third of which vested and were delivered on the first anniversary of the date of grant and one-third will vest and be delivered on each of the second and third anniversaries of the date of grant, provided Mr. Helm is employed by the Company on the respective vesting dates, subject to the terms and conditions of the 2011 Equity Plan. - (12) Represents the final partial vesting of 620 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Ms. Lima-Guinehut pursuant to TRSUs awarded on May 4, 2018, one-third of which vested and were delivered on each of the first, second and third anniversaries of the date of grant, respectively. - (13) Represents the second partial vesting of 4,621 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Ms. Lima-Guinehut pursuant to TRSUs awarded on May 8, 2019, one-third of which vested and were delivered on the first and second anniversaries of the date of grant and one-third of which are deliverable to Ms. Lima-Guinehut on the third anniversary of the date of grant, provided Ms. Lima-Guinehut is employed by the Company on the vesting date, subject to the terms and conditions of the 2011 Equity Plan. - (14) Represents the first partial vesting of 24,016 shares of Common Stock granted to Ms. Lima-Guinehut pursuant to TRSUs awarded on May 29, 2020, one-third of which vested and were delivered on the first anniversary of the date of grant and one-third will vest and be delivered on each of the second and third anniversaries of the date of grant, provided Ms. Lima-Guinehut is employed by the Company on the respective vesting dates, subject to the terms and conditions of the 2011 Equity Plan.
+- (9) Represents the final partial vesting of 568 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Mr. Shure pursuant to TRSUs awarded on May 8, 2019, one-third of which vested and were delivered on each of the first, second and third anniversaries of the date of grant, respectively. - (10) On September 8, 2022, the Company announced that Robert Helm, Chief Financial Officer, would be leaving the Company following a transition period of up to 30 days.
+Mr. Helm left the Company on October 2, 2022. - (11) Represents the delivery of vested shares of Common Stock (together with dividend equivalent shares accrued thereon) underlying PRSUs granted to Mr. Helm on July 8, 2019. - (12) Represents the delivery of vested shares of Common Stock (together with dividend equivalent shares accrued thereon) underlying PRSUs granted to Mr. Helm on December 2, 2019. - (13) Represents the first partial vesting of 12,558 shares of Common Stock granted to Mr. Helm pursuant to TRSUs awarded on April 5, 2021, one-third of which vested and were delivered on the first anniversary of the date of grant and one-third will vest and be delivered on each of the second and third anniversaries of the date of grant, provided Mr. Helm is employed by the Company on the respective vesting dates, subject to the terms and conditions of the 2011 Equity Plan.
+As a result of Mr. Helm leaving the Company on October 2, 2022, he forfeited his right to receive the remaining portion of these equity incentive awards. - (14) Represents the final partial vesting of 1,251 shares of Common Stock (together with dividend equivalent shares accrued thereon) granted to Mr. Helm pursuant to TRSUs awarded on July 8, 2019, one-third of which vested and were delivered on each of the first, second and third anniversaries of the date of grant, respectively. - (15) Represents the second partial vesting of 18,012 shares of Common Stock granted to Mr. Helm pursuant to TRSUs awarded on May 29, 2020, one-third of which vested and were delivered on each of the first and second anniversaries of the date of grant and one-third will vest and be delivered to Mr. Helm on the third anniversary of the date of grant, provided Mr. Helm is employed by the Company on the vesting date, subject to the terms and conditions of the 2011 Equity Plan.
+As a result of Mr. Helm leaving the Company on October 2, 2022, he forfeited his right to receive the remaining portion of these equity incentive awards.